Enjoy this blackberry and pear traybake and use up unripe windfall fruit; it’s perfect for picnics.

 The grass in the orchard was scattered with windfalls; casualties of the breeze and still rock hard.
 These fruit do not always ripen, they quickly go brown where they bruised on their descent from the tree.
 I’d also gathered a few blackberries from the hedge, which although ripe, were lacking the sweetness that a few more weeks of late summer sun would have brought.

-These unyielding unripe windfalls are fantastic for cooking, baking softens them and they still have some shape and texture, whereas a riper fruit would turn to mush, cooking also sweetened my blackberries, which coupled with the pears as well as the more traditional apple.
+These unyielding unripe windfalls are fantastic for cooking, so I decided to bake.
+Baking softens the pears, yet they still have some shape and texture.
+A riper fruit, on the other hand, would turn to mush.
+Cooking also sweetened my blackberries, which coupled with the pears as well as the more traditional apple.

-There is something rather satisfying about cooking with foraged and gathered foods, this traybake is perfect for tea after harvesting your orchard, serve with whipped cream to make it more special.
+There is something rather satisfying about cooking with foraged and gathered foods, so I am especially pleased with this recipe.
+This blackberry and pear traybake is perfect for tea after gathering in your harvest.
+Serve it with a little whipped cream to make it more special.

 - 2 eggs

 - 1 tsp baking powder

 - pinch mixed spice

 - 2 tbs milk

 - 1 unripe pear – peeled cored and thinly sliced

 - Handful blackberries